Millions under flash flood watches, warnings as rain pounds East Coast

 "Obviously, with all the rain in the past couple of days, the roots of these trees have really loosened up," Bailey said.

-A tree fell on a home in Agawam, Massachusetts, killing another person on Monday, but it was unclear whether weather played a role.
+A tree fell on a home in Agawam, Massachusetts, on Monday, killing another person, but it was unclear whether weather played a role.

-While the East Cost was hammered by rain, the West Coast suffered an ongoing heatwave that has killed at least six people since the beginning of July.

-High temperatures Tuesday broke daily records in parts of Southern California, where Death Valley hit 127 and Palm Springs reached 121, according to the National Weather Service.
+High temperatures Tuesday broke daily records in parts of Southern California, where Death Valley hit 127 and Palm Springs reached 121, according to the weather service.

+The National Park Service closed almost 8,000 acres of Yosemite National Park in California — including hotels and campgrounds in the Yosemite Valley and Wawona — as high temperatures and low humidity complicated firefighters' efforts to defeat the Ferguson Fire.

+The fire has charred more than 38,000 acres since it started July 13.
+The affected areas are expected to remain closed through Sunday, the park service said.